 Mark has represented senior members of both the Bar and Judiciary as defendants in criminal proceedings, including proceedings before the Privy Council.
 He is particularly experienced in the law of abuse of process, including irregular extradition and breach of specialty.

 Mark’s extradition, MLA and general criminal practices all have a particular focus on anti-terrorism and cases concerning complex cross-border and jurisdictional issues.
-His terrorism trial caseload before the UK courts has recently included ● the 1982 Hyde Park IRA bombing ● Syrian fundraising ● “operation Examine”; terrorist fundraising and suicide plot to attack unknown targets in the UK ● “operation Norbury”; the plot to blow up the London Stock Exchange ● “Operation Overt”; the 2006 Heathrow airline liquid bomb plot ● the 21/7 London bombing attempts ● R v Tsouli (aka “terrorist007” – reputed to be Al-Qaeda’s ”webmaster” and “cyber-Muhajid”) ● the ‘ricin’ conspiracy ● the murder of DC Oake ● the Stansted Airport Afghan Airlines hijacking ● production of chemical weapons.
+His terrorism trial caseload before the UK courts has recently included ● R v Anjem Choudary ● the 1982 Hyde Park IRA bombing ● Syrian fundraising ● “operation Examine”; terrorist fundraising and suicide plot to attack unknown targets in the UK ● “operation Norbury”; the plot to blow up the London Stock Exchange ● “Operation Overt”; the 2006 Heathrow airline liquid bomb plot ● the 21/7 London bombing attempts ● R v Tsouli (aka “terrorist007” – reputed to be Al-Qaeda’s ”webmaster” and “cyber-Muhajid”) ● the ‘ricin’ conspiracy ● the murder of DC Oake ● the Stansted Airport Afghan Airlines hijacking ● production of chemical weapons.

 Mark accepts instructions under the Bar Council Standard Contractual Terms, details of which can be found here.

-He “receives praise for his outstanding knowledge of extradition law and his continued presence in cutting-edge test cases”.
-He is “particularly recommended for his handling of terrorism-related extradition charges”.
-He is “very good and extremely knowledgeable…he has got a complete encyclopaedic knowledge of every extradition case there has ever been and is very good strategically” (Chambers & Partners, 2016)
+He “receives praise for his outstanding knowledge of extradition law and his continued presence in cutting-edge test cases…He is particularly recommended for his handling of terrorism-related extradition charges…He is very good and extremely knowledgeable…he has got a complete encyclopaedic knowledge of every extradition case there has ever been and is very good strategically…” (Chambers & Partners, 2015)